The Bankrate promise

 How much you pay in federal withholding depends on your earnings and how you fill out IRS Form W-4, which goes to your employer and includes your filing status and number of dependents.
 The more dependents you claim, the more money you get to keep each pay period.

 In addition, taxes for Social Security and Medicare are withheld from your check.
 These are called FICA (Federal Insurance Contributions Act) taxes.
-In 2020, the FICA tax rate is the same as the past year at 7.65 percent: 6.2 percent for Social Security (listed as OASDI on your pay stub) and 1.45 percent for Medicare.
+In 2021, the FICA tax rate is the same as the past year at 7.65 percent, 6.2 percent for Social Security (listed as OASDI on your pay stub) and 1.45 percent for Medicare.

 There is a wage ceiling for Social Security taxes.
 For 2022, it’s $147,000, more than last year’s limit of $142,800.
 Gross income above that threshold is exempt.